moveii/reminder/README.md

 In this case, you have to make minor changes to the application.
 First, you need to remove the content of `server/src/main/resources/application.properties`.
 This will ensure, that the application will not try to use any local certificate.

 Second, you need to add your domain (not ip address!) to the security configuration.
 For this, navigate to `server/src/main/java/at/spengergasse/nvs/server/config/WebSecurityConfig.java` and find `         configuration.setAllowedOrigins(Collections.singletonList("https://localhost:4200"));`.
-You have to change `https://localhost:4200` to your domain.
+You have to change `https://localhost:4200` to your domain (e.g. reminder.github.com).
 Otherwise, the requests will be blocked.

 Now you're ready to build the project.